alexs2112/MonoRogue/Roadmap.md

    * Have item notifications not stop auto movement
    * Broken walls are a bit messed up, check all 4 sides instead of 2 in Tile
    * Have KeyboardTrack compare keys with other keys to determine direction as a static method, instead of having it check to see if a directional key was pressed in itself (for subscreens)
+   * See if you can fix `AL lib: (EE) alc_cleanup: 1 device not closed`, it looks like its not an issue though?

  * Release prep:
    * Fix all @todo tags